 Set a pretty solid standard for movie based video games that has more often than has not been met.
 Just realizing it right now as I type this… Aladdin murders a TON of people throughout the course of this game.

 55. Street Fighter II (Arcade)

 Another game I loved to dump my tokens into on Enchanted Castle visits.
 I loved being Blanca and trying to trap people in the corner and electrocute them to death.
 It was all fun and games until the smelly nerd with the dragon shirt showed up and actually knew how to play the game correctly.
-Fuck that guy.
+Screw that guy.

 54. Diddy Kong Racing (Nintendo 64)